jean-pierreBoth/coreset/README.md

 We give the me cost of clustering the coreset and the cost of dispatching a posteriori the whole original data to the medoids position obtained via coreset clustering.
-As the results are random we give  the results in the form (mean +-stantard deviation) obtained on a sample of 20 computations
+As the results are random we give  the results in the form (mean +-standard deviation) obtained on a sample of 20 computations

 |  mnist       | cost (coreset)         | cost (whole data)     | time(sys) s   | time(cpu) s |
 |  :-------:   |  :--------------:      | :-------------:       |  :---------:  | :---------: |